LuckyJimJD/CivilProcedure/_pages/information.md

 Your final grade for the term will be based on the assigned Click & Learn review questions (40% total) and a final exam (60%).

-- You will complete the assigned Click & Learn questions (see "Schedule & Assignments") outside of class.
+- You will complete the assigned Click & Learn questions ("Schedule & Assignments") outside of class.
+The due dates indicated are for guidance, but there will be no penalty for completing these assignments after those dates.
+You may repeat the Click & Learn lessons and your grade will be based on your highest score for each assigned section.
 - The final exam will consist of essay and short-answer questions and will be administered during the Fall term exam period.

 ### Class Preparation, Attendance, & Participation